 Are you looking for answers regarding Facebook Ads too?
 Well, we’ve already prepared this article called Beginner guide for Facebook Ads.
 Check out the article if you want to kick off your social media marketing now!

 Before you hit the last button make sure to check everything.
 Just like Facebook, your account and content will be subject to an approval period.

 Don’t think like an advertiser, think like a regular person checking up on his/her timeline.
 Try to be as human as possible with your content.
 Don’t stop tweeting because you’ve just launched a campaign.
 In the end; you need organic relationships with them.
-Keep your profile neat, sustainable and active.
+Keep your profile neat, sustainable, and active.
 Also, always test your campaign before you launch it.
 Perform some A/B testing and see how your campaign performs before you make it public.

-One last thing: Automated Ads: Twitter Promote Mode
+One last thing: Automated Ads: Twitter promote mode

-If you’re short on time or new to social media advertising or want an ongoing advertising solution, or just confused, you might want to try Twitter Promote Mode.
+If you’re short on time or new to social media advertising or want an ongoing advertising solution, or are just confused, you might want to try Twitter Promote Mode.
 It’s an always-on promotion engine that does things automatically and affordably.
 There is a set monthly fee and your tweets and account will automatically get promoted through this mode.
 Twitter says that your account can reach up to 30,000 people via Twitter Promote Mode.

 I hope this helps you out!
 If you want to know about Facebook and TikTok Ads too, check this articles;